JASON BROCK'S BIO

 Jason Brock has performed at venues across the country, and even outside of the country, but he is most often seen in San Francisco.
 He has been seen at many venues throughout the city, including the Herbst Theatre, Castro Theatre, Marines Memorial Theatre, Feinstein’s at Hotel Nikko, Society Cabaret, Martuni’s Piano Bar and many more.
 He performs concerts of his own and is also available for hire.
 When Jason is asked to perform at an event, it is often for private events (birthday parties, weddings or anniversary celebrations), fundraisers for non-profits or as a guest or featured artist in a festival or party.
 Please keep in mind that rates for booking Jason vary depending on your event.
 Quotes are gladly provided at your request.
 For booking information, click here.

 Jason Brock also believes it’s important to try to make the world a better place, so he gives back to the community – primarily in the San Francisco Bay Area.
 He donates his resources to these organizations: Richomond Ermet Aid Foundation (REAF), the San Francisco Unified Lions Club, Alice B. Toklas Democrats (LGBTQ Political Club) and The San Francisco FrontRunners (LGBTQ Running Club).
-He is currently volunteering as an intern in the Mayor’s Office at San Francisco City Hall, as well.
+He has been an intern at the Mayor’s Office at San Francisco City Hall and the San Francisco District Attorney’s Office, as well.

 Jason Brock has also done a fair amount of theatre.
 Some of his roles include: Hedwig in “Hedwig and the Angry Inch” at the Boxcar Theatre, a demented flower girl in Taylor Mac’s “The Lily’s Revenge” at Magic Theatre, and “Peachy Gale” in Peaches Christ’s “The Wizard of Odd” at Castro Theatre.